littleviet/littlevietbe/README.md

 ### Setting Up Development Configurations ###
 1. Retrieve the secrets.json file for Development purpose from the project Credentials Page on Confluence

-2. Run the script in \scripts\development\set-user-secrets.ps1 (make sure your working directory is ...\scripts\development)
+2. Run the script in \scripts\development\set-user-secrets.ps1 (make sure your working directory is ...\scripts\development, and that .net CLI is installed)

 **Notes**: The script is unsigned so you'll have to temporarily disable ScriptExecution policy on Windows machines using